Using context to adapt to sensor drift: Experiments

-For each batch $T$ from 3 through 10, the batches $1, 2, \ldots, T-1$ were used to train feedforward NN and feedforward+context NN models for 30 trials.
-The accuracy was measured classifying examples from batch $T$ (Fig. 3, Table 1, \textit{Context} and \textit{No Context}).
-The context models achieved a greater average accuracy, computed as the mean over all batches tested of the accuracy in that batch ($p<0.05$, two-sided t-test blocked by batch).
-In batch 6, the no context model outperformed the context model, while the no context model achieved greater performance in batches 7, 9, and 10 (two-sided t-tests, $p<0.05$).
+For each batch $T$ from 3 through 10, the batches $1, 2, \ldots, T-1$ were used to train skill NN and context+skill NN models for 30 random initializations of the starting weights.
+The accuracy was measured classifying examples from batch $T$ (Fig. 3A, Table 1, \textit{Skill NN} and \textit{Context+Skill NN}).
+The context models achieved a greater average accuracy, computed as the mean over all batches tested of the average accuracy in that batch ($p<0.05$, two-sided t-test blocked by batch).
+In batch 6, the skill NN outperformed the context+skill NN, while the context+skill NN achieved greater performance in batches 7, 9, and 10 (two-sided t-tests, $p<0.05$).